 - Service project planning, research, presentation, implementation and reflection

 Students are required to be active with the after-school program at either Howe or Fort Howard Elementary Schools.
 Activities within this program include:

 - Tutoring and mentoring elementary school students

 - Receiving a monetary compensation for tutoring hours

 - Participating in community service with after-school program

 Students should be self-motivated, flexible, quick to learn, organized, good with people, team-focused, and creative.
 Qualified candidates have leadership and/or service experience, and experience working with middle or elementary school-age students.
 Students should be from underrepresented populations, low-income and/or first-generation.
 Access to a car or comfort with public transportation is also a plus, as students need to drive to various sites.

-Students participating in the CONNECTIONS program will be paid approximately $1,500 for the academic year from St. Norbert College, for participating in workshops, organizing their service-learning component and mentoring.
+Students participating in the CONNECTIONS program will be paid to work 4-6 hours a week during the academic year from St. Norbert College, to participate in workshops, tutoring and mentoring.

 Applications will be accepted until all positions are filled.

-Download an application and submit it to Brittany Bell.
-If you have questions, please contact her via email or at 920-403-3232.
+Applications can be completed online, click here to apply.
+If you have questions, please contact Brittany Bell via email or at 920-403-3232.